Citigroup Whale Trades Spotted - Benzinga

 What The Experts Say On Citigroup:

-- Morgan Stanley has decided to maintain their Underweight rating on Citigroup, which currently sits at a price target of $46.
+- UBS has decided to maintain their Neutral rating on Citigroup, which currently sits at a price target of $52.

 - Piper Sandler has decided to maintain their Overweight rating on Citigroup, which currently sits at a price target of $62.

-- Wells Fargo has decided to maintain their Overweight rating on Citigroup, which currently sits at a price target of $60.
+- Oppenheimer has decided to maintain their Outperform rating on Citigroup, which currently sits at a price target of $86.

 - RBC Capital has decided to maintain their Outperform rating on Citigroup, which currently sits at a price target of $60.